 CISC 699 - Applied Project in Computer Information Sciences

-Prerequisites: GRAD 695 or permission of instructor Description: This course allows the student to pursue an area of interest that is within the broad scope of Computer Information Sciences.
+Description: This course allows the student to pursue an area of interest that is within the broad scope of Computer Information Sciences.
 A faculty member will supervise this study.

 CISC 701 - Contemporary Computing Systems Architectures